Measurement Framework | The Three Streams GEO Methodology

 βœ“

-Red Flag Thresholds: ACF drops 3%+ month-over-month without explanation β†’ investigate immediately.
-SOV-AI drops 2%+ or falls below emerging competitors β†’ investigate.
-Conversion multiplier drops below 2Γ— β†’ strategy revision needed.
+Red Flag Patterns: Sudden ACF drops without explanation β†’ investigate immediately.
+SOV-AI declines or falls below emerging competitors β†’ investigate.
+CRM trending toward 1Γ— β†’ strategy revision needed.
+Visibility KPIs rising while Revenue KPIs are flat β†’ diagnose the conversion path.
+Set your own thresholds based on baseline variance and competitive context.

 Ready to Implement?